openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

   * actionMappings=`<mappings>`
     * each [semantic](#semantic-extensions) mapping formatted as `<action>=ON` or `<action>=OFF` (e.g. `actionMappings="Close=OFF,Open=ON"`)
     * [supported action semantics](#semantic-catalog)
-    * only one specific action semantic allowed per endpoint
+    * only one given action semantic allowed per endpoint
+    * no support for `TurnOn` and `TurnOff` semantics
     * defaults to no actions
   * stateMappings=`<mappings>`
     * each [semantic](#semantic-extensions) mapping formatted as `<state>=ON` or `<state>=OFF` (e.g. `stateMappings="Closed=OFF,Open=ON"`)
     * [supported state semantics](#semantic-catalog)
-    * only one specific state semantic allowed per endpoint
+    * only one given state semantic allowed per endpoint
     * defaults to no states
 * Utterance examples:
   * *Alexa, turn on the `<device name>` `<capability name>`.*